aseprite/aseprite/src/allegro/README.txt

-This is a modified version of Allegro library (branch 4.4) specially patched for ASE by David Capello.
+This is a modified version of Allegro library (branch 4.4) specially patched for ASEPRITE by David Capello.

 Changes:
 - Mouse driver for Windows was modified to use WM_MOUSEMOVE instead of